Harsh4443/myAmazon/README.md

 # myAmazon
-This is my AmazonClone website using HTML && CSS
+This is my Amazon Clone website using HTML && CSS
 <br>
 Author- Harshvardhan Pathak